Oti

 @eater

-"The Romanian-inspired restaurant in the Lower East Side now has a backyard patio, which is available to book on Tock.
-The European wines are fantastically refreshing — the team will happily offer a tasting — and pair well with the dip-heavy menu, including broken burrata, zakuska (an eggplant dip), and roasted red peppers.
-Go for drinks and small plates for a pre-dinner appetizer, or order the entire menu and stay awhile.
-Either way, there’s no shortage of nearby stops if you’d like to keep the evening going." - Eater Staff
+"The Romanian-inspired restaurant in the Lower East Side now has a backyard patio that can be booked on Tock.
+The European wines are fantastically refreshing — the team will happily offer a tasting — and they pair well with the dip-heavy menu, which includes broken burrata, zakuska (an eggplant dip), and roasted red peppers.
+It’s great for drinks and small plates as a pre-dinner appetizer, or you can order the entire menu and stay awhile; either way, there’s no shortage of nearby stops if you’d like to keep the evening going." - Eater Staff

 https://ny.eater.com/2024/6/14/24177484/fun-places-to-try-this-weekend-june-14